 The number of individuals of a particular species that an environment can support.

 Advocates of Malthusian theory point to epidemics that diminished urban populations after early periods of urbanization as evidence that Mathus' predictions were correct.
 For example, from 1918-1922, an estimated 75,000,000 people worldwide are thought to have died from an influenza epidemic.
 Malthusians would cite this as a natural check on populations that were outpacing natural resource availability.

-Early in the 19th century, the English scholar Reverend Thomas Malthus published "An Essay on the Principle of Population. " In it, he argued that overpopulation was the cause of many of the social ills observed in the industrial societies of Europe: poverty, malnutrition, and disease could all be attributed to overpopulation.
+Early in the 19th century, the English scholar Reverend Thomas Malthus published "An Essay on the Principle of Population."
+He wrote that overpopulation was the root of many problems industrial European society suffered from—poverty, malnutrition, and disease could all be attributed to overpopulation.
 According to Malthus, this was a mathematical inevitability.
 Malthus observed that, while resources tended to grow arithmetically, populations exhibit exponential growth.
 Thus, if left unrestricted, human populations would continue to grow until they would become too large to be supported by the food grown on available agricultural land.
 In other words, humans would outpace their local carrying capacity, the capacity of ecosystems or societies to support the local population.